 - Date of enrollment/Date of most recent update/Due date of next update

-The specific medical diagnosis and treatment and/or special education needs of the EFM is not shared with the Command.
+The specific medical diagnosis and treatment and/or special education needs of the EFM are not shared with the Command.
 This information is kept strictly confidential.

 If you have any questions regarding the confidentiality of your EFMP information, please contact the EFMP Office at 252-466-7533